This preface contains:

 You now can force a keystore operation that is prevented because of an in-use auto-login keystore or a closed software or an external keystore.

 In previous releases, for many keystore operations, you had to manually open the software or external keystore before performing the operation.
 In this release, you can perform these two actions in one

 ADMINISTER KEY MANAGEMENT statement execution by including the

 FORCE KEYSTORE clause on are as follows: changing a keystore password; creating, using, rekeying, tagging, importing, exporting, migrating, or reverse migrating encryption keys; opening or backing up keystores; adding, updating, or deleting secret keystores.

 Ability to Use an External Store for Software Keystore Passwords

-EXTERNAL_KEYSTORE_CREDENTIAL_LOCATION initialization parameter to a location where the external keystore credential will be stored.
-Afterward, you can include the
+EXTERNAL_KEYSTORE_CREDENTIAL_LOCATION initialization parameter to an existing directory where the software or external keystore password will be stored.
+Afterward, you can you can replace the password in the

-ADMINISTER KEY MANAGEMENT statement for the following operations: opening, closing, backing up the keystore; adding, updating, or deleting a secret keystore; creating, using, rekeying, tagging, importing, exporting encryption keys.
+EXTERNAL STORE for the following operations: opening, closing, backing up the keystore; adding, updating, or deleting a secret; creating, using, rekeying, tagging, importing, exporting encryption keys.